The-Best-Codes/discraft-js/README.md

 discraft init
 ```

-This will guide you through creating a new Discraft bot project, asking for details such as the project directory and package manager.
+This will guide you through creating a new Discraft bot project, asking for details such as the project directory, package manager, and template.

 **After initialization, you will need to copy the `.env.example` file to `.env` and then edit the `.env` file with your bot token and client ID.**